Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 Cheaper tents won’t be built as robustly as some more expensive options, especially when it comes to waterproof ratings.

-So, your more run of the mill pop ups or multi-purpose tents may start seeing some rain soaking through.
+So, the more run-of-the-mill pop ups or multi-purpose tents may allow some rain to soak through.

 Some tents will leak terribly if you just touch the inside while the outside is wet.
 Make sure that a good rain fly is included with your tent.
 This will help keep moisture out.